-Vitamin D deficiency may raise allergy and asthma risk in obese children, teensJune 17th, 2013 in Health /
+Vitamin D deficiency may raise allergy and asthma risk in obese children, teensJune 17, 2013 in Medicine & Health / Health

 One reason why obese children and teenagers are more likely to have hard-to-control asthma and allergies may be vitamin D deficiency, a new study finds.
 Results of the study will be presented Tuesday at The Endocrine Society's 95th Annual Meeting in San Francisco.

 "The increased risk for asthma and allergies, and for more severe cases of allergic disease, in overweight and obese adolescents has not previously been understood," said Candace Percival, MD, lead investigator and a pediatric endocrinology fellow at Walter Reed National Military Medical Center, Bethesda, MD.
 "However, past research has shown that vitamin D is important for a normal immune system and that vitamin D deficiency is common in obese individuals."